 Note that the Mid-High application dates and process are significantly different from the Elementary application dates and process.

 Each grade 5-12 applicant is considered with great care.
 Please review this Admissions page thoroughly, beginning with the Application Overview below, to understand what we look for in our admissions process.

-**Applications for the 20/21 school year are now available here.
+**Applications for the 20/21 school year are now CLOSED for grades 5-9.

 Please review this Application Overview Presentation in its entirety, as it will likely answer many of your questions.

 HOW DO I?

 These are questions frequently asked (FAQ) by potential applicants.